malloydata/malloydata.github.io/docs/_src/language/time-ranges.md

 ## Literals

 Time literals are specified in Malloy with the `@` character.
-A literal specified this way has an implied duration which means a literal can act like a range.
+A literal specified this way may have an implied duration which means a literal can act like a range in some cases.

 For example the year `@2003` can be used with `eventTime : @2003` to test if the event happened in the year 2003.